Finding a Medical Doctor

 |If you are...||Then:|

 In the United States

 |The immigration medical exam must be conducted by a physician designated by USCIS (also known as a "civil surgeon").
 To find an approved doctor near you, see the myUSCIS Find a Doctor or call the USCIS Contact Center at 800-375-5283.
 For people who are deaf, hard of hearing or have a speech disability: TTY 800-767-1833.|

 |Outside the United States||The immigration medical exam must be conducted by a physician designated by the U.S. Department of State (also known as a "panel physician").
 See the Department of State website to find an approved doctor near you.|

 Medical Examination Fees

 USCIS does not regulate the fees charged by civil surgeons for the completion of a medical examination.
 Rates vary by physician.

 Completing Medical Forms

-Print out and bring the most recent version of Form I-693, Report of Medical Examination and Vaccination Record, to your medical exam appointment: Fill out Part 1 of Form I-693 but do not sign until the civil surgeon instructs you to do so.
+Print out and bring the most recent version of Form I-693, Report of Medical Examination and Vaccination Record to your medical exam appointment.
+Complete Part 1 of Form I-693 but do not sign until the civil surgeon instructs you to do so.
 The civil surgeon will use Form I-693 to document the results of your medical exam.

 IMPORTANT: Do not break the seal or open this envelope.
 USCIS will not accept Form I-693 if it is not in a sealed envelope or if the envelope is altered in any way.